jayanandh13/Tobacco_Project/README.md

 **🌿 Automated Tobacco Leaf Grading Using Hybrid Deep Learning**

-This project focuses on automated quality grading of tobacco leaves using machine learning and deep learning techniques.
-The goal is to replace manual inspection with a reliable, consistent, and scalable AI-based solution.
+This project is an industry-oriented solution developed for the Central Tobacco Research Institute (CTRI), focusing on the automated quality grading of tobacco leaves using machine learning and deep learning techniques.

+The primary objective of this project is to reduce dependency on manual inspection, which is often time-consuming, subjective, and inconsistent, by providing a reliable, consistent, and scalable AI-based grading system suitable for real-world industrial use.

-The system classifies tobacco leaf images into different quality grades by learning visual features such as texture, color, and shape from images.
+The system analyzes tobacco leaf images and classifies them into different quality grades by learning critical visual features such as texture, color distribution, and structural patterns.
+By leveraging deep learning models, the solution aims to support objective decision-making and quality control in the tobacco industry.